plainsalad/Waste-Removal-Simulation/README.md

 By analyzing these output measurements, we can draw insights into the performance of each strategy under various conditions and evaluate their effectiveness in the waste removal simulation.

 For a more in-depth explanation of the strategies, rules, assumptions, and parameters, please refer to the full report in the repository.

-## Running the Simulation
-You would need to decompress the 'Waste Removal Simulation - Networks Model.zip' file in order to have a working ipynb file to run the simulation.